electro-framework/interop/Interfaces/Http/RouterInterface.md

 - Compressing the response
 - Anything else related to the request/response lifecycle

-Selenia expands the traditional middleware concept by making your application logic (Controllers or Components) to also be implemented as middleware-compatible functions (or callable objects).
+Electro expands the traditional middleware concept by making your application logic (Controllers or Components) to also be implemented as middleware-compatible functions (or callable objects).

-So, on Selenia, **Request Handlers are a broad concept the applies to anything that processes HTTP requests and generates/modifies
+So, on Electro, **Request Handlers are a broad concept the applies to anything that processes HTTP requests and generates/modifies
 HTTP responses**.

 ##### What is the relation between Request Handlers and Middleware?

 Request handlers and 100% compatible with PSR-7-compatible middleware.

-- You can use existing PSR-7-compatible middleware from other projects or frameworks on your Selenia application.
+- You can use existing PSR-7-compatible middleware from other projects or frameworks on your Electro application.
-- You can use Selenia middleware on projects based on other frameworks (or even with no framework at all) as long as they are PSR-7-compatible.
+- You can use Electro middleware on projects based on other frameworks (or even with no framework at all) as long as they are PSR-7-compatible.

-Nevertheless, on Selenia, request handlers are used on broader context than traditional middleware is.
+Nevertheless, on Electro, request handlers are used on broader context than traditional middleware is.
 They can be used to implement middleware, of course, but they are also used to implement routers, controllers and components.